Plasma polymerization: Introduction

 In as early as the 1870s "polymers" formed by this process were known, but these polymers were initially thought of as undesirable byproducts associated with electric discharge, with little attention being given to their properties.
 It was not until the 1960s that the properties of these polymers were found to be useful.
-It was found that flawless thin polymeric coatings could be formed on metals, although for very thin films (<10nm) this has recently been shown to be an oversimplification.
+It was found that flawless thin polymeric coatings could be formed on metals, although for very thin films (<10 nm) this has recently been shown to be an oversimplification.
 By selecting the monomer type and the energy density per monomer, known as the Yasuda parameter, the chemical composition and structure of the resulting thin film can be varied with a wide range.
 These films are usually inert, adhesive, and have low dielectric constants.
 Some common monomers polymerized by this method include styrene, ethylene, methacrylate, and pyridine, just to name a few.
 The 1970s brought about many advances in plasma polymerization, including the polymerization of many different types of monomers.
 The mechanisms of deposition however were largely ignored until more recently.
 Since this time most attention devoted to plasma polymerization has been in the fields of coatings, but since it is difficult to control polymer structure, it has limited applications.